isaac-sim/IsaacAutomator/README.md

 # Isaac Automator (v3)

-Isaac Automator allows a quick deployment of Isaac Sim and Isaac Sim-based applications (like Orbit and Omniverse Isaac Gym Environments) in the public clouds (AWS, GCP, Azure, and Alibaba Cloud are currently supported).
+Isaac Automator allows a quick deployment of Isaac Sim and Isaac Lab to the public clouds (AWS, GCP, Azure, and Alibaba Cloud are currently supported).

 The result is a fully configured remote-desktop cloud workstation, which can be used for development and testing of the robotic applications within minutes and on a budget.
 Isaac Automator supports varierty of GPU instances and stop-start functionality to save on cloud costs, provides tools to aid the workflow (uploading and downloading data, autorun, deployment management, etc).